gogoalexy/VisionBot/README.md

 6. `-i` or `--input` gets frames from file rather than stream. (experimental)
 7. `-p` or `--picamera` indicate you want to enable Raspberry Pi camera module specific optimization and show the neural firing pattern through LEDs.
 8. `-iz` or `--izhikevich` switch the system to use Izhikevich model not the default IQIF model.
+9. `-demo` or `--demo-nov` is Moonshot November specific, however the drawing procedure is quite computation-demanding.
+You should pay attention on the average framerate at the end of the program.

 __Note: Before executing the program, please complie the iq-neuron simulator first.
 You can find detailed instructions in the iq-neuron folder.__